DKolibar/VPOKER-2016/README.md

 #### For Windows 10 you need to use "Legacy console" otherwise characters will not show correctly

 ---
+Recently I created this game also in Scratch for school assigment xd: https://scratch.mit.edu/projects/262140388/

+---
 #### Screenshots:

 ![game](https://i.imgur.com/18D8qxA.png)